 Before Windows 10 (or the Windows 10 Anniversary update to be exact) if you wanted to use your PC as a Wi-Fi hotspot you’d have to rely on the command prompt or third-party tools that may or may not have worked.
 This was something I wanted ever since my smartphone could create a hotspot.
 On newer versions of Windows 10, you can do this just as easily as you could on your smartphone.
 By default, a quick toggle to turn on the mobile hotspot is available in the Action Center.

-In case you want to change the SSID and password, you can go to Settings > Network & Internet > Mobile Hotspot or just right-click on the mobile hotspot toggle and select Go to settings.
+In case you want to change the SSID and password, go to Settings > Network & Internet > Mobile Hotspot or right-click on the mobile hotspot toggle and select Go to settings.
 Once here, click on the Edit button, change the default Network name and Network password, and click Save.

 3. Select which folders appear on the Start menu